Blog Image

 Monitoring and Guidance

-Many organisations assume that their new workforce is already well equipped.
+Many organizations assume that their new workforce is already well equipped.
 Such expectations lead to disappointment and frustration between the employees and the higher management.

 Before stepping into a leadership role, corporate leaders should understand that not all leaders are born but are developed.
 Senior employees should step down from being boss and aspire to become self-driven leaders.
 An emerging leader does more than command the subordinates.
 Future leaders will always act above his ego by keeping his long goal in mind while working with coworkers.
 Successful leaders don’t hesitate to go out of the way to show the path to peers.

-A well-organised programme helps staff members gain the skills they will need for professional development and pass the acquired skills to the next set of the workforce.
-Letting them experience all management aspects comes from a deep understanding of how the system works.
-Such mentorship programmes expose them to observing and learning from peer leaders.
+A well-organized program helps staff members gain the leadership skills they will need for professional development and pass the acquired skills to the next set of the workforce.
+Letting them experience all management aspects and gain all the management skills comes from a deep understanding of how the system works.
+Such leadership mentorship programs expose them to observing and learning from peer leaders.
 A leadership program should be a model of the open-minded and collaborative aspect of learning for skill sharing.

 What is the next step toward teaching them leadership skills?